gvwilson/sensibleadventures/bookster/bookster.md

 "Do you ever miss your home?"

-The bookster smiled at that rather than grinning, but his expression was tinged with melancholy.
-"Yes," he said after a long pause.
-"But it has changed a great deal since I first left it, and so have I."
+The bookster smiled at that rather than grinning, but his expression was melancholy.
+"Yes, very much.
+But it has changed a great deal since I left it, and so have I.  *Shalma te*, apprentice."
+He lay back down and closed his eyes.

+"*Shalma te*," Erileine echoed.

+She studied the stars through the branches above them as her companions slept.
+Diwei was a steady blue-green dot to the west.
+Shiwu was hidden by the trees, but she could see Chefu just above the horizon.
+She shivered.
+She had loved to go star-watching with her father when she was younger, but they'd had a warm fire to come home to.

+*I'd give anything for a fire right now,* she thought despondently.

+«Anything?»

+She froze.
+She hadn't heard the one-word question, but she knew, she *knew*, that someone or something had asked, and would reply if she answered.
+She swallowed dryly and let the moment pass.

-He got them moving again before dawn.
+Razi got them moving again before dawn.
 Mountain streams quieted their thirst, but the early berries they stripped off the bushes weren't enough to ease the ache in Erileine's stomach or the throbbing in her head.
-She grit her teeth and told herself that she wouldn't complain until Piaerre did.
+She didn't mention the not-a-voice she had not-heard during the before.
+Instead, she grit her teeth and told herself that she wouldn't complain until Piaerre did.

 An hour after sunrise, as they neared Starboard Town, Razi raised his hand.  "*La*, do you smell?"
 Erileine sniffed the air.
 Pine smoke,